Two Short Books by Margaret Barr (1899-1973): "The Universal Soul" and "The Great Unity"—A Unitarian interfaith educational pioneer

 |Margaret Barr's signature in the Cambridge Unitarian church membership book|

 The two books of her's I have in my own library are, a copy of her early comparative religious educational book "The Great Unity" published in 1937 based on her curriculum for the non-sectarian "Gokhale Memorial Girls' School" in Calcutta (Kolkata) during 1933-1936, and a memorial volume called "Margaret Barr A Universal Soul" which was published in 1975 by the "Unitarian Inter-Faith Fellowship of India" shortly after she died.

-So, for your interest, enjoyment and information I've put the scanned copies of the above books on my Google Drive.
+So, for your interest, enjoyment and information I've put the scanned copies of the above books on the Cambridge Church website.
 Just click on the following links to download them: